akashc1612/NMAmit/README.md

 # NMAmit
-Through this you can open various NMAMIT sites. please make sure you have already installed selenuim. and please download the chromedriver too from this link https://sites.google.com/a/chromium.org/chromedriver/downloads
+iThrough this you can open various NMAMIT sites. please make sure you have already installed selenuim webdriver. and please download the chromedriver too from this link https://sites.google.com/a/chromium.org/chromedriver/downloads